jsteele15/Pyweek37/read_me.txt

 Left click on trains to speed them up temporarily Right click to stop them temporarily
 Click on junctions to switch their directions
-If trains hit each other or a junctiom facting the wrong way, they crash You get passanger points for every station a train reaches Try to drop off 30 0000 passangers and crash less than 6 trains to win
+If trains hit each other or a junction facing the wrong way, they crash You get passenger points for every station a train reaches Try to drop off 30 0000 passengers and crash less than 6 trains to win

 //////////
 Known bugs: